staab/janet-pqutils/README.md

 # Back at mydb again
 (let [res (x/exec "select * from mytable")]
-  # Count reads metadata, it doesn't re-execute the query
+  # Count reads metadata, it doesn't re-execute the query.
+In cases
+  # like this, it's useful to pass a result rather than a query string.
+  # Everything in exec supports this overloading.
   (when (>= (x/count res) 10) (x/nth res 9)))

 # Manually disconnect